Cambridge Academy of English ( CAE )

 1. Visitors to the UK are usually given free accident or emergency treatment but you will be charged for any other medical treatment unless you come from the EU.

-2. We therefore strongly recommend you purchase insurance to cover fees or costs in case of cancellation, leaving your course early, medical expenses, emergency dental treatment, personal belongings, money, personal liability, etc.
+2. We therefore strongly recommend you purchase insurance to cover fees or costs in case of cancellation, leaving your course early, flights, medical expenses, emergency dental treatment, personal belongings, money, personal liability, etc.

 3. If you purchase insurance from your ETO or another supplier, we will ask for details when you arrive in the school.